Canadian titles debate

 The Canadian titles debate originated with the presentation to the House of Commons of Canada of the Nickle Resolution in 1917.
-This resolution marked the earliest attempt to establish a Government of Canada policy requesting the sovereign, in the right of the United Kingdom, not to grant knighthoods, baronetcies and peerages to Canadians, and set the precedent for later policies restricting Canadians from accepting titles from foreign countries.
+This resolution marked the earliest attempt to establish a federal government policy requesting the sovereign, in right of the United Kingdom, not to grant knighthoods, baronetcies, and peerages to Canadians and set the precedent for later policies restricting Canadians from accepting titles from foreign countries.
 Dissatisfaction with the British honours system led to the gradual creation of a separate system for Canada.